Computer Application Systems Courses

 1. Demonstrate knowledge of and configure basic Switch settings.

-2. Demonstrate knowledge of and configure Router settings.
+2. Demonstrate knowledge of, configure, and troubleshoot basic router settings.

-3. Demonstrate knowledge IPv4 and configure a Network Address Translation (NAT).
+3. Demonstrate knowledge of, configure, and troubleshoot IPv4 and Network Address Translation (NAT).

 Student Learning Outcomes (SLO)

-1. Identify and demonstrate knowledge of the OSI (Open Systems Interconnection) and TCP/IP (Transmission Control Protocol/Internet Protocol) layered Model.
+1. Identify and explain the OSI (Open Systems Interconnection) and TCP/IP (Transmission Control Protocol/Internet Protocol) layered models.

 Student Learning Outcomes (SLO)